 If the capture options describe that no substring capturing at all is to be done ({capture, none}), the function will return the single atom match upon successful matching, otherwise the tuple {match, ValueList} is returned.
 Disabling capturing can be done either by specifying none or an empty list as ValueSpec.

-A description of all the options relevant for execution follows:
+The options relevant for execution are: